 Most tax preparers complete returns for multiple clients.
-When using My Account you can have all your clients’ accounts listed under one login ID, allowing you to see all your accounts at once.
-You can sort your list by account name, registration number, or frequency.
-This is a simpler and safer option then creating different login IDs and passwords for each client because you only need to remember and safeguard one login ID and password.
-Also, it is not recommended that you share your login ID with your clients or co-workers.
+When using My DOR you can have all your clients’ accounts listed under one user ID, allowing you to see all your accounts at once.
+You can sort your list by name, account ID, or filing period.
+This is a simpler and safer option then creating different user IDs and passwords for each client because you only need to remember and safeguard one user ID and password.
+Also, we advise that you do NOT share your user ID with your clients or co-workers.

 How to add an account to your list of businesses

-If your client has already set up My Account for his business, ask him or her to add you as a user using your login ID and e-mail address.
-That account will then show up under your login ID with your other clients.
-When your client adds you as a user, he can choose to give you administrator, preparer or payer status.
-For more about this, see “The difference between administrator, payer and preparer status” below.
+If your client has already set up My DOR for their business, ask them to add you as a user using your SAW user ID and e-mail address.
+That account will then show up under your user ID with your other clients.
+When your client adds you as a user, they can choose to give you Administrator or Account Manager access.
+Learn more about permissions by access type.

 How to remove an account from your list of businesses

-Often business owners want to review the return before it is submitted to the Department.
-Also, a client may want access to returns that were previously filed electronically.
-If this situation applies to you, the easiest thing to do is to add your client as a user to My Account.
+Your client may want to review a return before it is submitted to Revenue.
+They may also want to access returns that were previously filed online.
+If your client does have access to their online account, the easiest way to grant them access to their tax account is to add them as user.

 Your relationship with your client will determine which payment option will work best.
 The following section deals with payment options and how tax preparers can submit, or have their client submit, payment.

-When the return is complete, choose the EFT credit option and submit the completed return.
-You would then contact your client to inform him or her of the amount due.
-The client then contacts his or her bank and instructs the bank to transfer the funds to the Department.
-It is your client’s responsibility to make sure funds are deposited with the Department on time.
+When the return is complete, choose the ACH credit option and submit the completed return.
+You would then contact your client to inform them of the amount due.
+The client then contacts their bank and instructs the bank to transfer the funds to the department.
+It is your client’s responsibility to make sure funds are deposited with the department on time.
 The client’s bank may or may not charge a fee for this service.

-If your client has provided you with his or her bank account number and routing information, select the E-check payment method when submitting the return and follow the prompts.
+If your client has provided you with their bank account number and routing information, select the E-check payment method when submitting the return and follow the prompts.

-If your client chooses not to give you their banking information, then contact your client and inform him or her that the return is ready to be submitted and paid.
-The client can then log in to My Account (with their login ID and password), choose the return, go to the summary and payment page (using E-file’s left navigation) and choose E-check as their payment method.
-Your client will be required to enter his or her bank account number and routing information to make a one-time payment.
-Each time this payment method is used in E-file, your client must enter their bank account and routing transit number.
-The transaction is free and only gives the Department permission to withdraw the amount that is authorized.
+If your client chooses not to give you their banking information, then contact your client and inform them that the return is ready to be submitted and paid.
+The client can then log in to My DOR (with their user ID and password), choose the return, go to the Select Payment Type page and choose ACH Debit/E-Check as their payment method.
+Your client will be required to enter their bank account number and routing information to make a one-time payment.
+Each time this payment method is used in My DOR, your client must enter their bank account and routing transit number, or your client can choose to save the bank account for future use.
+The transaction is free and only gives the department permission to withdraw the amount that is authorized.

-If your client has provided you with his or her credit card number, select the credit card payment method when submitting the return.
+If your client has provided you with their credit card number, select the credit card payment method when submitting the return.

 If your client chooses not to give you that information, notify your client that the return has been completed.
-Your client can then log in to My Account using his or her login ID and password, select the return, go to the summary and payment page and choose credit card as the method of payment before submitting the return.
-Once this option has been chosen , your client will be directed to an outside vendor’s web site to make a one-time payment.
-The outside vender charges a 2.5% third party convenience fee for each transaction.
+Your client can then log in to My DOR using their user ID and password, select the period, go to the Select Payment Type page and choose credit card as the method of payment before submitting the return.
+Once they choose option, your client will be directed to an outside vendor’s web site to make a one-time payment.
+The outside vendor charges a third party convenience fee for each transaction.